 Selecting the correct SAFe certification out of many options can be tedious.
 Here are factors you might want to consider before making the decision.

-Evaluation of the current role including how you can potentially gain more from SAFe will help identify the reasons of adoption.
+Evaluation of the current role, including how you can potentially gain more from SAFe, will help identify the reasons for adoption.

 Suggested attributes: